Alluxio/alluxio/docs/en/ufs/MapR-FS.md

 ## Running Alluxio Locally with MapR-FS

-After everything is configured, you can start up Alluxio locally to see that everything works.
+Start up Alluxio locally to see that everything works.

 {% include Common-Commands/start-alluxio.md %}

 This should start one Alluxio master and one Alluxio worker locally.
 You can see the master UI at [http://localhost:19999](http://localhost:19999).

-Next, you can run a simple example program:
+Run a simple example program:

 {% include Common-Commands/runTests.md %}

-After this succeeds, you can visit MapR-FS web UI to verify the files and directories created by Alluxio exist.
+Visit MapR-FS web UI to verify the files and directories created by Alluxio exist.
 For this test, you should see files named like:
 `/default_tests_files/BASIC_CACHE_CACHE_THROUGH`

-You can stop Alluxio any time by running:
+Stop Alluxio by running:

 {% include Common-Commands/stop-alluxio.md %}